Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: A simplified tke TKE transport equation

 For the wake-added production term~$\production[w]{} = \production{} - \production[\infty]{}$, we evaluate all Reynolds stresses using Boussinesq's eddy-viscosity hypothesis, $\reynolds{u_i}{u_j}=2/3k\delta_{ij}-2\nu_t S_{ij}$, defined in terms of the Kronecker delta $\delta_{ij}$ and the rate-of-strain tensor $S_{ij}=\frac12\left( \partial \bu{}_i/\partial x_j + \partial \bu{}_j/\partial x_i \right)$.
 Generally, only gradients of the streamwise mean velocities contribute significantly to the \gls{tke} production.
 Moreover, the terms $\up{}\,\partial \bu{}/\partial x$, $\partial \bu_\infty{}/\partial x$ and $\partial \bu_\infty{}/\partial y$ are negligible.
 The validity of these assumptions is again discussed in appendix~\ref{app:APT} (figure \ref{fig:simpleProduction}).
 The wake-added production term is therefore simplified to

-Lastly, we derive the wake-induced dissipation term based on dimensional analysis in terms of wake-added \gls{tke} and a turbulent dissipation time scale~$\tauKW$:
+\tr{Lastly, we derive the wake-induced dissipation term based on dimensional analysis in terms of wake-added \gls{tke} and a turbulent dissipation time scale~$\tauKW$.
+The time scale is defined as $\tauKW\propto 1/\omega$, i.e., proportional to the inverse of the specific dissipation rate used in the classical $k$–$\omega$ turbulence model developed in~\citet{Wilcox2008}.
+This choice is consistent with the $k$–$\tau$ turbulence modelling framework introduced in~\citet{Speziale1992}.
+The dissipation takes the form}

-An alternative approach to modelling dissipation is the common relation $\dissipation[w] = c k_w^{3/2}/{l_m}$, where \( l_m \) is the mixing length scale and \( c \) is a model constant \citep{Pope2000}.
-However, we avoid this formulation for two main reasons: first, we prefer working with a linear equation for \( k_w \).
-Second, our \gls{les} data indicate that \( \tauKW \) takes a simpler three-dimensional form in the wake (shown later in section \ref{sec:dissipation-time-scale-models}) than a mixing-length-based model, where both $l_m$ and $c$ can potentially vary in the wake, particularly for non-equilibrium turbulent flows~\citep{Bastankhah2024}.
+\tr{An alternative approach would be to model the dissipation as: $\dissipation[w] = c k_w^{3/2}/{l_m}$ } \citep{Pope2000}, where \( l_m \) is the mixing length scale and \( c \) is a model constant .
+However, we avoid this formulation for two main reasons: first, we prefer working with a linear equation for \( k_w \)\tr{, as it later greatly facilitates the derivation of an analytical model}.
+Second, our \gls{les} data indicate that \( \tauKW \) takes a simpler three-dimensional form in the wake (shown later in section \ref{sec:dissipation-time-scale-models}) than a mixing-length-based model, where both $l_m$ and $c$ can potentially vary in the wake, particularly for non-equilibrium turbulent flows~\citep{Bastankhah2024}. \tr{Appendix~\ref{app:TauEvolution} supports these hypotheses, showing comparisons of the turbulent time scale and turbulent length scale behaviours within wakes at different thrust coefficients and ground roughness.}

 Combining equations~\eqref{eq:tkeAdvection}-\eqref{eq:tkeDissipation} results in a simplified \gls{pde} based on the eddy viscosities~$\nu_t$ and~$\nu_{t,\infty}$, turbulent dissipation time scale~$\tauKW$, and the mean velocity field: